BioJulia/BioStructures.jl/docs/src/documentation.md

 ## Examples

-A few further examples of `Bio.Structure` usage are given below.
+A few further examples of BioStructures usage are given below.

 **A)** To plot the temperature factors of a protein, if you have Gadfly installed: